queueit/Documentation/serverside-connectors/README.md

 # Queue-it server-side connectors (KnownUser.V3 SDKs)
-Queue-it's connector SDKs are used to ensure that end users cannot bypass the queue by adding a server-side integration to your webserver.
+Queue-it's connector SDKs are used to ensure that end users cannot bypass the queue by adding a server-side integration to your web server.

 ## Introduction
 When a user is redirected back from the queue to your website, the queue engine can attach a query string parameter (`queueittoken`) containing some information about the user.